gquinche/figma-mcp-go/README.md

 # figma-mcp-go

-> A **zero-cost, unlimited** Figma MCP server — no API key, no rate limits, just a single Go binary.
+> Figma MCP server for Free Users, No Rate Limits

 Works with Cursor, Claude, GitHub Copilot, and any MCP-compatible AI tool.